DaNnielRody/DaNnielRody/README.md

 📫 Discord: dannitzs

-⚡ Fun fact: **Game of Thrones Night's Watch cloaks are made from Ikea rugs**
+⚡ Fun fact: **The Orcs in The Lord of the Rings were modeled after rugby players to give them a rugged and tough appearance.**

 </div>